Policy 2020P

 Criteria for Selection of Core Instructional Materials

-Core instructional materials shall be selected based upon the degree to which they:
+Core instructional materials shall be selected based on the degree to which they do the following:

-E. Where appropriate, present balanced but differing views of issues, controversial or otherwise, in order that students may develop critical analysis and informed decision-making skills;
+- Where appropriate, present balanced but differing views of issues, controversial or otherwise, so that students may develop critical analysis and informed decision-making skills;

-G. Support an equitable access to learning and learning materials for all students; including the provision of appropriate, high-quality accessible instructional materials to all students with disabilities who require them; and
+- Support equitable access to learning and learning materials for all students including the provision of appropriate, high-quality accessible instructional materials to all students with disabilities who require them; and

-H. Are free of stereotyping and gender, race, class, and other forms of bias, recognizing that under certain circumstances biased materials may serve as appropriate resources to present contrasting and differing points of view, and biased materials may be employed in order to teach students about bias, stereotyping, and propaganda in historical or contemporary contexts.
-The Washington Models for the Evaluation of Bias Content in Instructional Materials, published by the Office of Superintendent of Public Instruction (OSPI) should be consulted in the selection process to further to the goal of eliminating content bias: https://www.k12.wa.us/CurriculumInstruct/InstructionalMaterialsReview.aspx.
+- Are free of stereotyping and other forms of bias, recognizing that under certain circumstances, biased materials may serve as appropriate resources to present contrasting and differing points of view, and biased materials may be employed to teach students about bias, stereotyping, and propaganda in historical or contemporary contexts.
+The Washington Model resource Screening for Biased Content in Instructional Materials, published by OSPI should be consulted when selecting non-biased materials.

 Identification of Core Instructional Materials

-Core materials shall be initially selected by such certificated staff as the superintendent or designee may assign.
-Materials must meet the Criteria for the Selection of Core Materials above.
+Core materials shall be initially selected by certificated staff as assigned by the superintendent or designee.
+Materials must meet the Criteria for the Selection of Core Materials described above.

 Recommendation of Core Instructional Materials

-Based on their evaluation, the IMC will recommend instructional materials to the board for adoption.
+Based on its evaluation, the IMC will recommend instructional materials to the board for adoption.

 Adoption of Core Instructional Materials